Income

 dependent on this money for their income at retirement, can

-establish an open annuity where part of the residual pension
+establish open annuities where part of the residual pension

 fund can be passed to the beneficiaries, even if the annuitant